vdclab/vdclab-wiki/MetaNetX.md

 ---
-title: MetaNetX
+title: MetaNetXd
 description:  Automated Model Construction and Genome Annotation for Large-Scale Metabolic Networks
 published: true
-date: 2020-05-20T18:06:34.323Z
+date: 2020-07-23T18:38:42.798Z
-tags: genome annotation, metabolic pathways, modeling, toolbox
+tags: community, genomics, archaea, bacteria, tool, metabolic reconstruction, genome annotation, metabolic pathways, eukaryota, networks, modeling
+editor: markdown
 ---

 # MetaNetX

-> MetaNetX.org is an online platform for accessing, analyzing and manipulating genome-scale metabolic networks (GSM) as well as biochemical pathways.
+> MetaNetX is an online platform for accessing, analyzing and manipulating genome-scale metabolic networks (GSM) as well as biochemical pathways.
 To this end, it integrates a great variety of data sources and tools.
 {.is-info}